Booth notebook

 Why it fits

-Honey Pie by The Beatles off The Beatles (1968) cools the temperature after I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) and lets the turn breathe.
+Inside Out (Reduction Mix) by Spoon off They Want My Soul (2024) stays related to I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) through pop, rock, alternatif et indé, but changes the pocket enough to matter.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-Inside Deep shelf drift, it still feels like a real choice rather than a decorative one.
-Inside Deep shelf drift, it still earns its place as an authored move.

 Track context